 Vitamins that act as antioxidants include vitamin a, vitamin c, vitamin e, and the mineral selenium.
 Other non-vitamin substances that act as antioxidants include lutein and lycopene.

-We’re talking tens of thousands of compounds, potentially but it’s difficult to know for certain how well or how many of them adequately protect your body from free radical damage.
+We’re talking tens of thousands of compounds, potentially but it’s difficult to know for sure how well or how many of them adequately protect your body from free radical damage.

-It's really hard to tell how important each individual antioxidant compound is in the human body.
+It's tough to tell how vital each antioxidant compound is in the human body.
 For one thing, there are just so many.
 And what's more, a laboratory test can't tell us how something acts once it's in our digestive system and bloodstream.

-In the body it has to first be absorbed in the intestine, then get to the appropriate organ in high enough concentrations, and then get to the precise part of the cell that experiences free radical damage.
-In addition, there are so many compounds that many interactions are possible.
+In the body, it has first to be absorbed in the intestine, then get to the appropriate organ in high enough concentrations, and then get to the precise part of the cell that experiences free radical damage.
+Also, there are so many compounds that many interactions are possible.

-This all makes it pretty much impossible to pinpoint how important one specific antioxidant may be to our health.
-What we can do however is pinpoint certain foods that have proven health benefits, which may be attributable to the antioxidants in them.
+This all makes it pretty much impossible to pinpoint how vital one specific antioxidant may be to our health.
+What we can do, however, is pinpoint particular foods that have proven health benefits, which may be attributable to the antioxidants in them.

 By studying certain foods high in antioxidants and how they impact disease risk, experts can make recommendations as to what we should eat more of.
 For example, tomatoes, which are high in a potent antioxidant, lycopene, appear to be associated with a lower risk of aggressive prostate cancer.

-Foods high in beta-carotene appear to be associated with a lower risk of breast cancer particularly, estrogen receptor negative breast cancer, and coffee, which is high in many antioxidants, appears beneficial for some liver diseases including liver cancer.
+Foods high in beta-carotene appear to be associated with a lower risk of breast cancer particularly, estrogen receptor-negative breast cancer, and coffee, which is high in many antioxidants, seems beneficial for some liver diseases including liver cancer.

-Coffee actually has one of the highest concentrations of antioxidants of any food.
-But whether or not those benefits come directly from the antioxidants, some other compounds, or a combination is still pretty difficult for researchers to confirm.
+Coffee has one of the highest concentrations of antioxidants of any food.
+But whether or not those benefits come directly from the antioxidants, some other compounds, or a combination is still pretty tricky for researchers to confirm.

 Loading up on antioxidant-rich foods will boost your health, regardless of the role these compounds play.

-Antioxidants aside, fruits and veggies pack other essential vitamins and minerals, plus macro nutrients like protein and carbohydrates, as well as fiber and water.
+Antioxidants aside, fruits and veggies pack other essential vitamins and minerals, plus macronutrients like protein and carbohydrates, as well as fibre and water.
 There are countless reasons to eat them daily.

-Aim for five to seven servings of fruits and veggies each day, and sticking to the most colorful to make the most antioxidant-packed choices.
+Aim for five to seven servings of fruits and veggies each day, and sticking to the most colourful to make the most antioxidant-packed choices.
 Don’t forget about whole grains, coffee, and tea, too.
-Try strive for variety a good diet should contain a broad spectrum of plant foods.
+Try strive for variety a proper diet should contain a broad spectrum of plant foods.

-Since studies can’t really tell us if it’s the antioxidants specifically or other components of an antioxidant-rich food that is responsible for the positive health benefits, so it's best to get antioxidants from whole foods or powders instead of alternative supplements.
-That way, you’ll get the health perks regardless of what specific mineral or compound turns out to be responsible for them.
+Since studies can’t tell us if it’s the antioxidants specifically or other components of an antioxidant-rich food that is responsible for the positive health benefits, so it's best to get antioxidants from whole foods or powders instead of alternative supplements, that way, you’ll get the health perks regardless of what specific mineral or compound turns out to be responsible for them.

 Vitamins and antioxidants.
-Juicing berries is a delicious way to add important nutrients to your diet as part of a healthy juicing lifesytle!
+Juicing berries is a delicious way to add essential nutrients to your diet as part of a healthy juicing lifestyle!

 Some of the best berries for eliminating free radicals.

-The human body is basically made of cells and other molecular components.
-These components freely interact and react with other molecules that enter the body and therefore reactions take place.
-Free radicals in the body are known to cause chain reactions by eliminating an electron from the nearest stable molecule.
+The human body is made of cells and other molecular components.
+These components freely interact and react with other molecules that enter the body, and therefore, reactions take place.
+Free radicals in the collection are known to cause chain reactions by eliminating an electron from the nearest stable molecule.

 This occurs as the free radical tries to gain stability.
 The molecule, from which an electron is eliminated, becomes a free radical itself.
 Hence, free radicals cause an endless chain of reactions that can eventually disrupt a living cell.

-Fighting free radicals in the body has however proven to be an easy task.
+Fighting free radicals in the body has, however, proven to be an easy task.
 All it takes is checking on the kind of foods one eats or drinks.
-Foods that contain high levels of antioxidants are recommended for elimination of free radicals in the body.
+Foods that contain high levels of antioxidants are recommended for the elimination of free radicals in the body.

-Though very few antioxidants have been discovered by researchers, they are known to be a vital part of human health.
-Most berries and brightly colored vegetables are known to contain these antioxidants, which help prevent free radical effects.
+Though researchers have discovered very few antioxidants, they are known to be a vital part of human health.
+Most berries and brightly coloured vegetables are known to contain these antioxidants, which help prevent free radical effects.

-The most notable antioxidant in cranberries is vitamin c, which is necessary for normal growth and development of the human body.
-Blackberries also contain ellagic acid and therefore a sip of blackberry juice contains high levels of antioxidant s as other berries.
+The most crucial antioxidant in cranberries is vitamin c, which is necessary for healthy growth and development of the human body.
+Blackberries also contain ellagic acid, and therefore a sip of blackberry juice contains high levels of antioxidant s as other berries.

-Strawberries, which are favorite berries to most people also form an important part of berries with high antioxidant levels.
+Strawberries, which are favourite berries to most people, also form an important part of berries with high antioxidant levels.
 They contain phytonutrients and a cup of strawberry juice will ensure that the body is off free radicals.
-It also enhances normal body growth and development due to the high levels of vitamin c in strawberries.
+It also enhances the normal body growth and development due to the high levels of vitamin c in strawberries.

-Acai berries also contain high anthocyanin levels and therefore a cup of its juice would play a huge role in cancer prevention, boosting heart health, promoting skin health and has anti-aging effects.
+Acai berries also contain high anthocyanin levels, and therefore a cup of its juice would play a huge role in cancer prevention, boosting heart health, promoting skin health and has anti-ageing effects.

-Goji berries, also known as wolf berries, contain well over twenty vitamins and have a wealth in antioxidants hence giving the body strong immunity against inflammation.
+Goji berries, also known as wolfberries, contain well over twenty vitamins and have wealth in antioxidants hence giving the body strong immunity against inflammation.